RussOakham/wanderlust-recipes/README.md

 * Light Sea Green - #2BBBAD
 </details>

-I also used a selection of off-white and off-black colours to provide additional accenting to generic white/black website elements, such as backgrounds and fonts.
+I also used a selection of off-white and off-black colours to provide additional accenting to general white/black website elements, such as backgrounds and fonts.

 #### **Language/Tone**

-I wanted the language to reflect a casual and fun atmosphere, to reflect a backpackers lifestyle, so content was written in line with this.
-Avoiding technical or formal language where possible.
+I wanted the language to reflect a casual and fun atmosphere, reflecting a backpackers lifestyle.
+Therefore content was written in this style, avoiding technical or formal language where possible.

 Similarly, I wanted to use fonts that reinforce the casual identity of the site and also be easy to read.
 To achieve this I used two [Google Fonts](https://fonts.google.com/);